 DNP Completion Program in Clinical or Health Systems Leadership

-A second pathway into the DNP is designed for master’s-prepared nurses who are seeking a doctorate in Clinical or Health Systems Leadership.
+The Post-Master's DNP program is designed for master’s-prepared nurses who are seeking a doctorate in Clinical or Health Systems Leadership.
 This pathway requires 35 credits of coursework and additional hours of clinical and leadership practicum experience, with the goal of meeting AACN DNP Essentials.

 Curriculum (35 Credits)